-The STI revenues are based on the Optimistic financial scenario and abide by the STI requirements and methodology throughout the entire 2045 MTP, or the year 2045.
+The STI revenues are based on the Optimistic financial scenario and abide by the STI requirements and methodology throughout the entire 2045 MTP.

 Maintenance revenues match the costs.
 Local funding are estimates based on the current 2040 MTP and a modest growth rate.
 CMAQ funding is based on the STI.
 Private funding is mostly summed from the 2045 MTP highway projects that are expected to be constructed by private concerns.